Documentation Index

 Directory layout

-Everything lives under .kensa/ in your project root:
+Everything lives under.kensa/ in your project root:

 Scenarios

-A scenario defines a single test case: an input, a command to run, and how to evaluate the result.
+A scenario defines a single test case: an input, a command to run, and how to evaluate the result.code or traces) or written by hand (source: user).
+See Scenarios for the full field reference.

 Spans and traces